New index data

 - OEX: S&P 100 Index (and XEO, the European settled version of this index)

-These indices will be available across all our product features, including the strategy builder and options flow.
+These indices will be available across all our product features, including the options profit calculator, options optimizer, and unusual options flow tools.

 Global trading hours